cody-hou/cody-hou.github.io/_posts/2023-01-24-dumpling-recipe.md

 * For pure spinach dumplings I use ~30-32 oz frozen cut spinach per pound of ground pork (either three 10 oz bags or one 32 oz bags, whatever unit is available in your store).
 For spinach and napa cabbage dumplings I use ~15-16 oz frozen cut spinach and ~1.5 lb napa cabbage (roughly half a large napa cabbage) per pound of ground pork.
 The amounts don't need to be exact, but I find this gives me a good starting point.
 * 1-2 tsp ginger (like, half of a section)
 * 1-2 green onion stalks
-* 2-3 packages of dumpling wrappers (it's better to have too many than too few, as your folding style will dictate how many wrappers you will use; anything you don't use can be re-frozen)
+* 2-3 packages of dumpling wrappers (I use [Twin Marquis Shanghai-style wrappers](https://www.twinmarquis.com/products/shanghai-style-dumpling-wrapper/); it's better to have too many than too few, as your folding style will dictate how many wrappers you will use, and anything you don't use can be re-frozen)
 * 4 tbsp soy sauce (I use [Kikkoman](https://kikkomanusa.com/homecooks/products/soy-sauce-non-gmo/), but anything will do)
 * 1 tbsp dark soy sauce (called "lao chou," 老抽; I use [this one from Lee Kum Kee](https://usa.lkk.com/en/products/premium-dark-soy-sauce); it's mainly for color, so you could just substitute it with 1 tbsp soy sauce)
 * 1 tbsp Shaoxing cooking wine (called "shao xing jiu," 绍兴酒; any brand will work, I found [this one](https://goldenfortuneusa.com/products/dried-food-seasoning-sauces-mixes-spices/rich-pagoda-shaoxing-cooking-wine-060280) at my Chinese grocery); personally I was able to discern whether this was missing or not